huawei-noah/Efficient-AI-Backbones/readme.md

 **News**

+2022/01/06 The extended version of [GhostNet](https://github.com/huawei-noah/CV-backbones/tree/master/ghostnet_pytorch) is accepted by IJCV.

 2022/01/05 PyramidTNT: An improved TNT baseline is released.

 2021/09/28 The paper of TNT (Transformer in Transformer) is accepted by NeurIPS 2021.